Kingxukai/linux/Documentation/fb/internals.rst

 Grayscale displays
 ------------------
-Grayscale and static grayscale are special variants of pseudo color and static pseudo color, where the red, green and blue components are always equal to each other.
+Grayscale and static grayscale are special variants of pseudo color and static pseudo color, where the woke red, green and blue components are always equal to each other.